 #define ADNS5050_CS_PIN B1

-is the specified keyboard name).
-The callback function for processing the coordinate values is prepared, so I rewrote it.
-The angle
+is the same as the specified keyboard name).
+There's a callback function prepared for processing coordinate values, so we'll overwrite it to process.

-value is incremented or decremented by 1 each time a button is pressed.
+is assumed to take values from 0 to 360/15, and it's incremented or decremented by 1 each time a button is pressed.

 #define ANGLE_UNIT 15